 podman-machine, but I ran out of time and motivation to convert it into something easy to launch.
 Fast forward a couple of months,

 podman-machine is now deprecated in lieu of Vagrant.
+(NOTE: I’m talking about the old podman machine project being deprecated.
+There is a new Podman Machine that is NOT deprecated.)
 I found a couple of good articles, like Brent and Ashley’s post on

 podman remote, which provided most of my answer and helped me figure out how to deal with some fun podman.sock errors.
 However, I couldn’t find my holy grail.
 I mean, I’m a lazy dude.
 My frustration level is measured by the amount of typing or clicks it takes me to do something.
 And if it’s more than a couple of clicks, I’ll need to go eat more pizza to calm me down.
 So, here it is in three main parts: The pre-requisites, creating a script, and then creating the macOS app.